saffronjam/thesis/usability analysis/for-participants.md

 ```

 ### Questions
 After you have finished the tasks, reflect on the experience.
-You may use the following questions as a guide, but feel free to add comparisons with other VM management systems you have used.
+You may use the following questions as a guide, but feel free to elaborate with your own thoughts.

 1. How intuitive was the process of creating and deleting a VM?
 2. How straightforward was it to access the VM using SSH and VNC?